QuirkoTech/PostmanExpress/API_documentation_for_frontend.md

 ### User active parcels

 To load user active parcels make a GET request to "/me/parcels" route

-NOTE: need to have "credentials": "include" in the request, but i dont know if it has to be set in request headers.
+-   NOTE: need to have "credentials": "include" in the request.
 This is needed to pass the access_token cookie to the API

 Response object: